Research from Vernon H. Sparks Naval records 1936-1960.

 This body of work is described as a deep dive chronology of my father’s service to America.
 He was among the “The Greatest Generation” of the men, women, and families who served in WWII and Korean War.

-I received Dad’s military records, including medical, in February 2011 and used as a reference for writing my first book, Reconciliation a Son’s Story, published by Signalman Publishing in November 2011.
+I received Dad’s military records, including medical, in February 2011.
+This chronology of events was used as a reference for writing my first book, Reconciliation a Son’s Story, published November 2011, by Signalman Publishing in Kissimmee, Florida.

-There are too many stories from all wars just like Vernon’s, where the emotional damage of war comes home to the kitchen table.
+There are too many stories from all wars just like Vernon, where the emotional damage of war comes home to the kitchen table.

-In the Sparks family, we now heal as a family, the pain stops with us…no more!
+We now heal as a family.
+The pain stops with us…enough!
 As a family legacy we desire that others benefit from the awareness that has provided a foundation for healing decades of emotional trauma and strife as a military family.

 Bos’n Sparks Ship Log 1936-1958, A Soul Lost to War…